-Why It Works
+Why This Recipe Works

-- Working with cold eggs minimizes the risk of over-whipping, and shrinking, for a light, airy, and stable cake.
+- Working with cold eggs minimizes the risk of over-whipping and shrinking for a light, airy, and stable cake.

 - Flavorful oils such as pistachio or hazelnut lend character to the cake, but melted butter works equally well.

 - Wrapping the hot cake in foil traps moisture, so it remains pliable for rolling.